davips/pjml-may_archived/README.md

-# pjml - [this repository is kept here for historic reasons]
+# pjml - [this repository is kept here only for historic reasons]

 Machine learning related stuff.